MicrosoftDocs/quantum-docs-pr/articles/language/statements.md

 a symbol or symbol tuple, an equals sign `=`, an expression to rebind the symbol(s) to, and a terminating semicolon.
 The value must be compatible with the type(s) of the symbol(s) it is bound to.

+#### Apply-and-Reassign Statement

-A particular kind of set-statement we refer to as apply-and-reassign statement provides a convenient way of concatenation if the right hand side consists of the application of a binary operator an is to be rebound to the left argument to the operator.
+A particular kind of set-statement we refer to as an apply-and-reassign statement provides a convenient way of concatenation if the right hand side consists of the application of a binary operator and the result is to be rebound to the left argument to the operator.
 For example,
 ```qsharp
 mutable counter = 0;